 However, only one of the formulations is best suited for getting rid of underground Yellow Jackets and that is the Sevin 5 Dust Bug Killer (link to read reviews on Amazon).

-The Sevin 5 dust formulation is perfect for use in underground Yellow Jacket nests because it can reach both up into the nest and coat the entrance way from the outside world to the nest in a manner that is effective in getting rid of the pests.
+The Sevin 5 dust formulation is perfect for use in underground Yellow Jacket nests because it can reach both up into the nest and coat around the inside of the entrance in a manner that is effective in getting rid of the pests.